fafou7/HackUrDNA/README.txt

   used during testing and debugging.
 They can be used with the `score` command as
   minimal examples of how to score one aligned sequence at a time.

+You should get something like:

+K60 → darkness_score close to 0
+(more matches to the “light” alleles, consistent with provided gene)

+U70 → darkness_score close to 1
+(more matches to the “dark” alleles, consistent with provided gene)